mruby/mruby/doc/mrbgems/README.md

    |
    +- test/         <- Test code (Ruby)
    |
-   +- Makefile      <- Makefile for Gem
+   +- Makefile      <- Makefile for GEM
    |
-   +- README.md     <- Readme for Gem
+   +- README.md     <- Readme for GEM
 ```

 The folder *mrblib* contains pure Ruby files to extend mruby.
 The folder *src*
 contains C files to extend mruby.
 The folder *test* contains pure Ruby files
 for testing purposes which will be used by mrbtest.
 The *Makefile* contains
+rules to build a *gem.a* file inside of the GEM directory.
+Which will be used
-rules to build all C files and integrates them into the normal mruby
+for integration into the normal mruby build process. *README.md* is a short
-build process. *README.md* is a short description of your Gem.
+description of your GEM.

-All Gems have to be located under *$(MRUBY_ROOT)/mrbgems/g/*.
+All GEMs have to be located under *$(MRUBY_ROOT)/mrbgems/g/*.

 ## C Extension

-mruby can be extended with C. It is possible by using the C API to integrate C
+mruby can be extended with C. It is possible by using the C API to
-libraries into mruby.
-You need to use the folder *src* for all C files.
-Pay
+integrate C libraries into mruby.

+The *Makefile* is used for building a C extension.
+You should
+define *GEM* (GEM name), *GEM_C_FILES* (all C files) and
-attention that your *Makefile* has to build the source and also add the object
+*GEM_OBJECTS* (all Object files).
+Pay also attention that your
+*Makefile* has to build the object files.
-files to libmruby.a

 ### Pre-Conditions

-mrbgems will automatically call the *gem-all* make target of your Gem.
+mrbgems will automatically call the *gem-all* make target of your GEM.
 Make
-sure that you build all files in this target and that you add your object
+sure that you build all files in this target.
-files to libmruby.a

 mrbgems expects that you have implemented a C method called
 *mrb_YOURGEMNAME_gem_init(mrb_state)*.
 YOURGEMNAME will be replaced
-by the name of you Gem.
-The directory name of your Gem is considered also
+by the name of you GEM.
+The directory name of your GEM is considered also
 as the name!
-If you call your Gem directory *c_extension_example*, your
+If you call your GEM directory *c_extension_example*, your
 initialisation method could look like this:

 ```